Advertiser Disclosure

 Traveling From the Airport to the City

-Once you’ve landed at JFK, you have a few options on how to get into the city.
+Once you’ve landed at JFK, you have a few options for getting into the city.

 Taxi

-The cost is $52.50 flat fare (non-metered), plus a potential $4.50 for peak fare travel and added gratuity.
-It generally takes 30-60 minutes to reach Midtown Manhattan, depending on traffic and road conditions.
+The cost is $70 flat fare (unmetered), plus extra for peak travel times and not including the expected gratuity.
+It generally takes 30 to 60 minutes to reach Midtown Manhattan, depending on traffic and road conditions.
 For more information, call 212-NYC-TAXI or visit the Taxi and Limousine Commission website.

-The cost is $7.75 ($5 AirTrain fee plus $2.75 MTA subway fare), but children under 5 are free.
-This generally takes 50-75 minutes, depending on destination.
-AirTrain links the airport to the subway and Long Island Rail Road.
-AirTrain also offers free service between points in the airport.
+The cost is $8.50 AirTrain fee plus $2.90 MTA subway fare, but children under 5 are free on the AirTrain (up to 3 children under 44 inches can take the subway free with an accompanying adult).
+Depending on the destination, it generally takes 50 to 75 minutes.
+AirTrain links the airport to the subway and Long Island Rail Road and offers free service between points in the airport.
 For more information, visit the AirTrain website.

 City Bus

 There are many routes to take depending on your final destination.
-To plan your route and get details on pricing, visit the City Bus website.
+To plan your route and get details on pricing, visit the MTA website.

 Shuttle Bus

-Note: There are also opportunities to hire a private car service or rent a car, but these are much more expensive options.
-The JFK airport website has tons of great information as well regarding travel from the airport.
+Note: You can also hire a private car service or rent a car, but these are much more expensive.
+The JFK airport website has tons of great information regarding travel from the airport.

 Newark Liberty International Airport (EWR)

-Newark Liberty International Airport (EWR) is located 15 miles southwest of New York City.
-If you’re flying United, you will be arriving at EWR — in fact, over 65% of passengers flying through EWR are United customers.
+Newark Liberty International Airport (EWR) is 15 miles southwest of New York City in the New Jersey City of Newark.
+If you’re flying United, you will be arriving at EWR — over 65% of passengers flying through EWR are United customers.
 If you have a choice, this is the best airport to fly into if you’re traveling to Manhattan.

 The following airlines service EWR:

-Aer Lingus, Air Canada, Air Canada Express, Air China, Air India, Alaska Airlines, Allegiant, American Airlines, American Eagle, Austrian Airlines, Avianca El Salvador, British Airways, Cathay Pacific, Delta Air Lines, Delta Connection, El Al, Elite Airways, Emirates, Ethiopian Airlines, Icelandair, JetBlue Airways, La Compagnie, LEVEL, LOT Polish Airlines, Lufthansa, Norwegian Air Shuttles, OpenSkies, Porter Airlines, Primera Air, Scandinavian Airlines, Singapore Airlines, Southwest Airlines, Spirit Airlines, Swiss International Air Lines, TAP Air Portugal, United Airlines, United Express, Vacation Express, Virgin Atlantic, VivaAerobus
+Aer Lingus, Aeromexico, Air Canada, Air France, Air India, Air Premia, Alaska Airlines, Allegiant, American Airlines, Austrian Airlines, Breeze Airways, British Airways, Delta Air Lines, Egyptair, El Al, Emirates, Ethiopian Airlines, Frenchbee, Frontier Airlines, Icelandair, JetBlue Airways, La Compagnie, LOT Polish Airlines, Lufthansa, Porter Airlines, Scandinavian Airlines, Singapore Airlines, Sun Country, Spirit Airlines, Swiss International Air Lines, TAP Air Portugal, Turkish Airlines, United Airlines.

 Traveling From the Airport to the City

-Once you’ve landed in EWR, you have a few options on how to get into the city.
+Once you’ve landed in EWR, you have a few options for getting into the city.

 Taxi

-This will be a metered fare of approximately $50-$75, plus bridge and tunnel tolls and gratuity.
-The journey typically takes 45-60 minutes to Midtown Manhattan.
+There is no flat fare, so a metered fare to Midtown Manhattan should be approximately $65, plus bridge and tunnel tolls and gratuity.
+The journey typically takes 45 to 60 minutes to Midtown Manhattan.

 AirTrain Newark

 Costs vary by destination.
 AirTrain links to the airport via NJ Transit and Amtrak’s Newark (or EWR) train station.
-The journey typically takes 45-90 minutes to Midtown Manhattan, requiring a transfer from the AirTrain line to Amtrak or the NJ Transit line (be sure to keep your ticket after using it to exit the AirTrain station, as it is also used for the NJ Transit fare).
+The journey typically takes 45 to 90 minutes to Midtown Manhattan, requiring a transfer from the AirTrain line to Amtrak or the NJ Transit line.
+Be sure to keep your ticket after using it to exit the AirTrain station, as it is also used for the NJ Transit fare.

 Shuttle Bus